fedora-infra/python-fedora/doc/service.rst

 -----------
 Controllers
 -----------
-.. automodule:: fedora.tg.util
+.. automodule:: fedora.tg.tg1utils

 The :term:`controller` is the code that processes an http request.
-It validates and processes requests and parameters sent by the user, gets data from the model to satisfy the request, and then passes it onto a view layer to be returned to the user.  :mod:`fedora.tg.util` contains several helpful functions for working with controllers.
+It validates and processes requests and parameters sent by the user, gets data from the model to satisfy the request, and then passes it onto a view layer to be returned to the user.  :mod:`fedora.tg.tg1utils` contains several helpful functions for working with controllers.

 -----------